mialotus/PWC_Digital_Intelligence/README.md

 # PWC_Digital_Intelligence
-This is a PwC Virtual Case in Digital Intelligence that predict customer purchase behavior and analyze relevant features.
+This is a PWC Virtual Case in Digital Intelligence that predict customer purchase behavior and analyze relevant features.